MeghanaIndlamudi/Engineering-Summary/README.md

 ## [Redis Use Cases](Redis-Use-Cases.md)
 Exploring Redis as a versatile, high-performance tool for building scalable and efficient applications.
 ## [CI/CD Pipelines](CI-CD-Pipelines.md)
-This repository provides a comprehensive guide to CI/CD pipelines, covering key stages like source control, build, testing, and deployment, along with best practices, tools, and real-world insights to help automate and optimize software delivery process.
+This article provides a comprehensive guide to CI/CD pipelines, covering key stages like source control, build, testing, and deployment, along with best practices, tools, and real-world insights to help automate and optimize software delivery process.